Disulfiram for Alcohol Use Disorder

 • [8] Mutschler, Jochen, Grosshans, Martin, Koopmann, Anne et al. (2010).
 "Supervised disulfiram in relapse prevention in alcohol-dependent patients suffering from comorbid borderline personality disorder--a case series.".
 Alcohol Alcohol.
 DOI: 10.1093/alcalc/agq001 [abstract-verified: yes]

-• [11] Ohta, Arisa, Terashima, Yuya, Matsuura, Kota et al. (2025).
+• [13] Ohta, Arisa, Terashima, Yuya, Matsuura, Kota et al. (2025).
 "Intranasal Administration of Disulfiram in Rats Produces Rapid and Potent Anxiolytic-Like Effects Without Adverse Alcohol-Related Interactions.".
 Adv Pharmacol Pharm Sci.
-DOI: 10.1155/adpp/5585693 [abstract-verified: yes]
+DOI: 10.1155/adpp/5585693 [abstract-verified: partial]

 • [7] Elisabeth Poorman, Brianna M McQuade, Sarah Messmer (2024).
 "Medications for Alcohol Use Disorder.".
 American family physician. [abstract-verified: yes]